actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 ## Upgrading from v28 to v29

 For most users, this breaking change will not be noticeable.
-In https://github.com/actionhero/actionhero/pull/2541, Actionhero change the internal representation cache objects to remove `readat` and `expiresAt` from the object, and now rely on redis itself for object expiration.
+In https://github.com/actionhero/actionhero/pull/2541, Actionhero changed the internal representation fo `cache` objects to remove `readAt` and `expireTimestamp`.
+We now rely on redis itself for object expiration.
 Error responses when objects have expired will be changed as well.

 ## Upgrading from v27 to v28